lab1092/blender-manual_ja/manual/interface/screens.rst

 You might want to give the new screen not only a *name* but also a *number* in front of it so that you can predictably scroll to it using the arrow keys.
-You can rename the layout by :kbd:`lmb` in the field and typing a new name, or clicking again to position the cursor in the field to edit.
+You can rename the layout by :kbd:`LMB` in the field and typing a new name, or clicking again to position the cursor in the field to edit.
 For example you could use the name "6-MyScreen".
 See *Screen and Scene selectors* above.